Carlos Santana Player Props: Pirates vs. Mets

-On Friday, Carlos Santana (batting .167 in his past 10 games) and the Pittsburgh Pirates face the New York Mets, whose starting pitcher will be Tylor Megill.
-First pitch is at 7:05 PM ET.
+Carlos Santana -- 2-for-5 with a home run and an RBI in his last game -- will be in action for the Pittsburgh Pirates versus the New York Mets, with Kodai Senga on the hill, on June 10 at 4:05 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Athletics.
+In his most recent game, he notched a home run while going 2-for-5 against the Mets.

 Carlos Santana Game Info & Props vs. the Mets